kyu28/posix-sh-utils/README.md

-# posix-shell-scripts
+# posix-sh-tools
-Some POSIX Shell scripts to maintain system
+Some POSIX Shell implemented tools

+## Why POSIX Shell?
+No compilation, maximum portability, almost no dependency.
+POSIX Shell can run on almost every device such as your old PC, your unrooted Android phone and even your router.

 ## perfset
-A performance mode setting script
+A performance mode setting script, design to recover the function of Fn+Q performance mode toggling on Lenovo laptop.

 ## vol.sh
 A volume setting script

 ## status.sh
-A status bar script, design for dwm
+A status bar script, design for suckless's dwm
 Usage: `status.sh &`

 ## statuscli.sh